AnggaR96s/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## Where do hamburgers go to dance?
+The meat-ball.